Communication in small groups: Group decisions

 During a small group decision the process can be more open, vulnerable and can rely on several decision techniques.
-A common process that small groups incorporate in decision making situations starts by a orientation where each member starts to familiarize or socialize with other members.
+In Stewart Tubbs' systems approach, a common process that small groups incorporate in decision making situations starts by a orientation where each member starts to familiarize or socialize with other members.
 Secondly, small group members face conflict, where each person shares ideas or possible solutions to a problem.
 This session is also known as brainstorming.
 During the conflict stage, subgroups or stronger personalities can emerge.
 Then, small group members advance to a consensus, where after evaluating several ideas the group agrees to advance.
 Lastly is closure, where small group team members agree completely on an idea and start taking action.